shanonbeary/PaymentGateway/README.md

 - **_AWS Fargate:_** Fargate is a serverless compute engine that's ideal for hosting our application workloads.
 With Fargate, we can focus on application development without worrying about managing the underlying infrastructure.
 One of its strengths is environment consistency, as it allows us to use Docker for both local development and production.
 Additionally, Fargate works seamlessly with either Amazon Elastic Container Service (ECS) or Amazon Elastic Kubernetes Service (EKS).
 - **_Amazon RDS:_** I'd use Amazon Relational Database Service (RDS) as the relational database system.
 Amazon RDS makes it easy to set up, operate, and scale a relational database in the cloud.
 - **_Amazon VPC:_** Since were developing a payment gateway, network security is of important.
 I'd leverage Amazon Virtual Private Cloud (VPC) to secure our application.
-Our application, hosted on Fargate, is located within a private subnet and is only accessible through a secure gateway.
+The application would only be accessible through a secure gateway.

-When it comes to scalability and high availability, we consider deploying our application across multiple Availability Zones (AZs) to ensure continuous uptime and performance.
+When it comes to scalability and high availability, we'll consider deploying our application across multiple Availability Zones (AZs) to ensure continuous uptime and performance.
 Moreover, replication of our SQL database is an important step towards building a resilient and fault-tolerant system.

 ## Asumptions